Luncenok/EvolutionaryComputing/assignment6/Assignment6.md

 ### Comparison with All Previous Methods

-To provide context, here are the objective values for all methods tested throughout the course:
+Complete results for all methods tested throughout the course:

-**TSPA Instance (200 nodes, 100 selected):**
+**TSPA Instance - Objective Function Values:**

 | Method | Min | Max | Avg |
 |--------|-----|-----|-----|